-Excisional biopsy.
-This procedure involves the surgical removal of tissue from the leukoplakia patch, or the entire patch can also be removed if the lesion is small.
-An excision biopsy is more effective when compared to the oral brush biopsy, and it results in an appropriate diagnosis.
+Excisional Biopsy - This procedure involves the surgical removal of tissue from the leukoplakia patch, or the entire patch can also be removed if the lesion is small.
+An excision biopsy is more effective when compared to an oral brush biopsy, and it results in an appropriate diagnosis.

 Treatment is very successful only when the lesion is found and treated early.
 A small lesion can be treated quickly.
 Regular follow-up visits with the doctor are needed.
 This is to routinely inspect the person's oral cavity to look for any signs of progression.

 The leukoplakia can be managed by some of the following steps -